-The school maintains the position that education surrounding respectful and healthy attitudes and behaviour towards other is the best way to combat child-on-child abuse in school.
-All staff, not teaching staff, will be responsible for passing this knowledge on to pupils.
+The school maintains the position that education surrounding respectful and healthy attitudes and behaviour towards others is the best way to combat child-on-child abuse in the school.
+All staff, not just teaching staff, will be responsible for passing this knowledge on to pupils.